 This tutorial uses Gromacs (http://www.gromacs.org/) for performing and analysing molecular dynamics simulations.
 Gromacs is a suite of programs which is freely available under the GNU GPL (General Public License).
 The programs have a command-line interface, which means that each step involves typing the name of the program and a number of arguments.
 Note that the commands are case sensitive and each command has to be typed exactly as in the tutorial.
 More information about Gromacs as well as the manual can be found on the web site.

 Since the programs have a command-line interface, there is no escape from using a terminal.
-Although it is possible to run Gromacs under Windows in a DOS terminal, there are several benefits attached to using Linux, which is the choice for this tutorial.
+Although it is possible to run Gromacs under Windows in a terminal, there are several benefits attached to using Linux, which is the choice for this tutorial.
 For some students the transfer to Linux from Windows will form an obstacle as they are much used to the interface Windows offers.
 It is important to note that Linux is not intended to be a free clone of Windows.
 It is a powerful, highly costumizable operating system, which allows one to get much more performance from a computer.
-The transfer from Windows to Linux is sometimes described as switching from a motor cycle to a car.
+The transfer from Windows to Linux is sometimes described as switching from a motorcycle to a car.
 To start using the Linux terminal, it is necessary to know the most basic commands (ls,cd,mkdir,cp,mv,rm,more).
 Some more information about linux/unix can be found here and here.
-You can also refer to the reference card (cheat sheet) given during the werkcollege.

 Before anything else, starting structures have to be obtained.
 These can be retrieved from the Protein Databank, which is a repository for three dimensional structures of proteins.
 To start the tutorial, download the structures with ID's 1y6l, 3bzh, from the database.
 All the students in a group must download these starting structures and compare them.

-For each structure, write down the method used to solve the structure and its resolution.
+For each structure, find the method used to solve the structure and its resolution.

 Now first have a look at the structure in a molecular viewer.
 The following instructions are for Pymol, which should be available on your machine.
 Load the structures in Pymol using